html-graph/html-graph.github.io/content/accessing-graph-structure.md

 ---
-title: Accessing graph structure
+title: Accessing Graph Structure
 ---

-## Accessing graph structure
+## Accessing Graph Structure

-Read-only graph structure can be accessed via `model` property of `canvas`.
+The read-only graph structure can be accessed via the `model` property of the `canvas`.

 {{< code lang="javascript" >}}
 const canvas = new CanvasBuilder().build();